tooth2/TemporalDifference/README.md

 ## Project Environment
 0. Environment :  [CliffWalkingEnv](https://github.com/openai/gym/blob/master/gym/envs/toy_text/cliffwalking.py)
+In this CliffWalking environment, the agent navigates a 4x12 gridworld.
    ```
     This is a simple implementation of the Gridworld Cliff
     reinforcement learning task.